-7One reason why the number of ENEM takers is considerably higher than the number of ENADE takers in a given year is that each discipline is evaluated in the ENADE exam at a triennial frequency.
+&lt;sup>7 One reason why the number of ENEM takers is considerably higher than the number of ENADE takers in a given year is that each discipline is evaluated in the ENADE exam at a triennial frequency.
 See Bacalhau et al. (2019) for more details on the ENADE exam.

-8See Online Appendix A for details on the dataset construction.
+&lt;sup>8 See Online Appendix A for details on the dataset construction.

-9A student's classroom is defined as the student's higher-education institution, major, ENADE year, and class cohort.
+&lt;sup>9 A classroom is a group of students in the same higher-education institution, major, ENADE year and class cohort.

-10We don't have information on family income in the year when the student started its undergraduate studies.
+We do not have information on family income in the year when the student started their undergraduate studies.